nvogel/puppet-ansible/README.md

 ```

 On the ansible nodes, the only package installed is **sudo**.
-So, you may have to deploy with ansible additional python packages wich are required for some ansible modules.
+So, you may have to deploy with ansible additional python packages which are required for some ansible modules.

 ## Development